Arlen22/TiddlyServer/GETTINGSTARTED.md

 I had worked with NodeJS and Apache servers for a few years already and so I got the idea to create a file server that would let you load your wikis from various places on your computer and edit and save them in any browser, not just Firefox.

-Another TiddlyWiki enthusiast had wrote a TiddlyServer 1.x which had the ability to load data folders as separate node instances and proxy them alongside single file wikis.
+Another TiddlyWiki enthusiast had written a TiddlyServer 1.x which had the ability to load data folders as separate node instances and proxy them alongside single file wikis.
 It was based on TiddlyDesktop, but was still running into bugs.
 This inspired me to try to build a file server which would serve data folders, but without using the somewhat cumbersome and error-prone port proxying of TiddlyServer 1.
 I had already done this with ExpressJS and liked the result.

 With the Firefox 57 Apocolypse looming, I smashed together a working prototype and posted it on the TiddlyWiki Google Group.
-The response was overwhelmingly positive, and the feedback was very helpful. mklauber and I agreed to call it TiddlyServer 2.
+The response was overwhelmingly positive, and the feedback was very helpful.
+That's when mklauber and I agreed to call it TiddlyServer 2.
 So now you know what happened to version 1.